Lahma712/A--search-algorithm/README.md

 You can change a total of 4 parameters which changes the behaviour of the algorithm:

--<i>Hor.
-Cost</i> (Horizontal Cost) is the cost of traversing one square horizontally/vertically.
+-The <i>Horizontal Cost</i> is the cost of traversing one square horizontally/vertically.
 This cost is 10 by default.

--<i>Diag.
-Cost</i> (Diagonal Cost) is the cost of traversing one square diagonally.
+-The <i>Diagonal Cost</i> is the cost of traversing one square diagonally.
 This cost is 14 by default.

 With the <i>A* algorithm</i>, each node is assigned 3 values: